skalawag/theguidetocuba.io/content.md

 # 4.1 The Application Homepage

 Something that we didn't see in the last chapter is that it's also easy to render a piece of HTML with Cuba.
-If we change the above example and add a `<h1>` header like this:
+If you change the above example and add a `<h1>` header like this:

 ```ruby